The United States Minus Franklin D. Roosevelt & Its Role in How the Axis won WW2

 In the High Castle timeline, the atomic bombing of Washington D.C. on 11 December, 1945 lead to the collapse of the US Government, and complete victory in the summer of 1947.
 In short, “Goodnight Vienna.”

 The Man in the High Castle Universe and the Nightmare of How the Axis won WW2

 Today many think the Allies winning the Second World War was a fait accompli, however it was not.
-Though the entire High Castle universe is based on a major historical counter-factual, only a small number of events occurring differently may have lead to an entirely disastrous outcome, lending greatly to how the Axis won WW2 in fiction.
+Though the entire High Castle universe is based on a series of major historical counter-factuals, only a small number of events occurring differently may have lead to an entirely disastrous outcome.
+Thus lending greatly to how the Axis won WW2 in fiction.

 The Man in the High Castle universe and other similar fictions helps reaffirm the appreciation for the accomplishments of our near ancestors effort for prosecuting the war.
 As well as their tremendous sacrifice required to prevent such a devastating world order.

 Do you have a question about The Man in the High Castle, or WW2 in general?
 E-mail Paul at the WW2 Brain Bucket Reader Q&A – the monthly column that answers all your WW2 related questions.

 Want to learn more about alternate history of WW2?
 Listen to Paul K. DiCostanzo’s D-Day interview on KFAB 1110 with Gary Sadlemyer about if D-Day failed!